dotbitHQ/dotbithq.github.io/faq.md

 ### What is an inviter/registrar/channel?

 **Inviter**, any .bit account can be an inviter.
-For registration, you can get a discount after filling in an exisiting .bit account as an inviter; Others also can get a bonus when they fill in your .bit account as an inviter while registering for their accounts.
+For registration, you can get a discount after filling in an existing .bit account as an inviter; Others also can get a bonus when they fill in your .bit account as an inviter while registering for their accounts.
 [Learn about inviters](contribute-to-das/referral.md).

 **Channel**, any product that integrates with .bit registration service (such as a wallet) can be called a channel.
 If a user completes the registration process through a channel, the channel can earn part of the registration fee.
 [Learn about channel](contribute-to-das/channel.md).